 - We offer free, ballpark estimates for our current stock plans as provided on each plan page, but require a non-refundable deposit for us to create a detailed specifications sheet with you.
 Once the plans and specifications are complete, we then have the construction plans and specifications formally bid with our vendors, suppliers, subcontractors.
 It takes 3 to 4 weeks to create the specifications, bidding and building a spreadsheet budget.
 However, if you elect to move forward with Texas Tiny Homes building the home for you, your deposit with us is considered part of your down-payment with the lender and it’s part of our earned builder profit.

-Texas Tiny Homes has a tentative starting price of $85,000 in Granbury for a 600 square feet home -air-conditioned footage- including the lot, which is the minimum size requirement for some of our lots.
+Four years ago, Texas Tiny Homes had a tentative starting price of $85,000 in Granbury for a 600 square feet home -air-conditioned footage- including the lot, which is the minimum size requirement for some of our lots.
+Unfortunately, that number is no longer anywhere enough based on the current cost of construction in 2021.
 That price does not include a black and grey water waste treatment option (we have multiple choices available, including off grid composting toilet(s) that are very popular with tiny and some homes.
 That price does also not include any loan fees, or construction loan costs (interest payments on construction loan), garages or carports, landscaping, fencing, driveways, retaining walls, and soil testing, piers if needed, or solar system, or water well, or tying into a community system (each non city development has different pricing for that) or a building permit (each non city development has their own permit pricing that vary in cost).
 If you select a in town, city lot, the city of Granbury provides the building permit and pricing is based on the size and estimation of price of home).
 Extensive excavation or a large amount of fill dirt that may be required on the lot you elect to purchase, is not priced in that starting price.

 We offer multiple types of “build job” contracts and one of those is a, “Cost Plus a Percentage Fee” contract, which allows you to see exactly how every dollar is spent to construct your home, as well as how much we earn in builder profit.
 These contracts are tied to your line item budget, so if you decide to spend more on certain line items than you initially selected during the specifications process, the additional cost of the line time, plus our builder profit percentage will incur.
 If you decide to scale back on any budget line items you will incur a credit for the difference that includes our builder profit.
 If lumber or concrete or other specified materials go up or down in cost from the time they were formally bid to the time they are actually purchased and installed, you will be either incur an additional expense or earn credit.